nshh123/Spatial-Threat-Observation-Rapid-Mitigation_S.T.O.R.M/README.md

 - **Git & GitHub** for version control

 ## License
-This project is licensed under the MIT License.
+This project is proprietary.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 > All Implementations and analyses represent original work.
 No AI generated content was copied without attribution or adaptation.